 The South Pole station, constructed on three kilometers of clear ice, presented an opportunity to satisfy all the requirements needed to build the detector.

 IceCube covers one cubic kilometer.
 It has an area of approximately 1000 square meters and is 1000 meters deep, with the top of the detector array buried in the ice at a depth of about 1,500 meters (4,920 feet).

 The total cost of the project was $271 million USD.
 The National Science Foundation provided the majority of the money for construction, about $242 million.
 Another $30 million came from our collaborators in Germany, Sweden, and Belgium.

 The sensors that make up the detector are called digital optical modules, or DOMs, and were carefully tested before they were deployed.
 Once they are frozen in the ice, they can no longer be physically accessed.
 We can, however, troubleshoot electronic problems and update software remotely, because all DOMs are wired to the IceCube Lab at the South Pole.

 The IceCube Collaboration runs the project and the University of Wisconsin–Madison (UW) is the lead institution.
 UW led construction of the IceCube proof-of-concept project called AMANDA, and in evaluating proposals from several institutions, the National Science Foundation determined that UW had the experience and success to oversee IceCube.

-About 250 physicists, computer scientists, and engineers make up the IceCube Collaboration, from 38 institutions in 10 countries.
+About 250 physicists, computer scientists, and engineers make up the IceCube Collaboration, from 41 institutions in 12 countries as of November 2013.

 IceCube has two people that spend the entire year (winter over) at the South Pole.
 Their jobs are to maintain the data acquisition computers and collect data.
 About 50 people in other science and support positions stay at the South Pole station for the long, dark winter.